Technology

 consume/route.tsReads messages from a queue.
 Assumes setup has been done.

 A fanout exchange broadcasts every message to all bound queues.
-The routing key is ignored entirely.
+The routing key is ignored.

 // Fanout: one publish → all queues receive a copy